yxtay/datasciencecoursera/3-getting-and-cleaning-data/assessment/Cookbook.md

 - mean of standard deviation body gyroscope jerk magnitude time domain signal in seconds

-**FrequencyDomainBodyAcceleratorMeanXDirection**
+**FrequencyDomainBodyAccelerometerMeanXDirection**

-- mean of mean body accelerator frequency domain signal in the X direction in hertz
+- mean of mean body accelerometer frequency domain signal in the X direction in hertz

-**FrequencyDomainBodyAcceleratorMeanYDirection**
+**FrequencyDomainBodyAccelerometerMeanYDirection**

-- mean of mean body accelerator frequency domain signal in the Y direction in hertz
+- mean of mean body accelerometer frequency domain signal in the Y direction in hertz

-**FrequencyDomainBodyAcceleratorMeanZDirection**
+**FrequencyDomainBodyAccelerometerMeanZDirection**

-- mean of mean body accelerator frequency domain signal in the Z direction in hertz
+- mean of mean body accelerometer frequency domain signal in the Z direction in hertz

-**FrequencyDomainBodyAcceleratorStandardDeviationXDirection**
+**FrequencyDomainBodyAccelerometerStandardDeviationXDirection**

-- mean of standard deviation of body accelerator frequency domain signal in the X direction in hertz
+- mean of standard deviation of body accelerometer frequency domain signal in the X direction in hertz

-**FrequencyDomainBodyAcceleratorStandardDeviationYDirection**
+**FrequencyDomainBodyAccelerometerStandardDeviationYDirection**

-- mean of standard deviation of body accelerator frequency domain signal in the Y direction in hertz
+- mean of standard deviation of body accelerometer frequency domain signal in the Y direction in hertz

-**FrequencyDomainBodyAcceleratorStandardDeviationZDirection**
+**FrequencyDomainBodyAccelerometerStandardDeviationZDirection**

-- mean of standard deviation of body accelerator frequency domain signal in the Z direction in hertz
+- mean of standard deviation of body accelerometer frequency domain signal in the Z direction in hertz

-**FrequencyDomainBodyAcceleratorJerkMeanXDirection**
+**FrequencyDomainBodyAccelerometerJerkMeanXDirection**

-- mean of mean body accelerator jerk frequency domain signal in the X direction in hertz
+- mean of mean body accelerometer jerk frequency domain signal in the X direction in hertz

-**FrequencyDomainBodyAcceleratorJerkMeanYDirection**
+**FrequencyDomainBodyAccelerometerJerkMeanYDirection**

-- mean of mean body accelerator jerk frequency domain signal in the Y direction in hertz
+- mean of mean body accelerometer jerk frequency domain signal in the Y direction in hertz

-**FrequencyDomainBodyAcceleratorJerkMeanZDirection**
+**FrequencyDomainBodyAccelerometerJerkMeanZDirection**

-- mean of mean body accelerator jerk frequency domain signal in the Z direction in hertz
+- mean of mean body accelerometer jerk frequency domain signal in the Z direction in hertz

-**FrequencyDomainBodyAcceleratorJerkStandardDeviationXDirection**
+**FrequencyDomainBodyAccelerometerJerkStandardDeviationXDirection**

-- mean of standard deviation body accelerator jerk frequency domain signal in the X direction in hertz
+- mean of standard deviation body accelerometer jerk frequency domain signal in the X direction in hertz

-**FrequencyDomainBodyAcceleratorJerkStandardDeviationYDirection**
+**FrequencyDomainBodyAccelerometerJerkStandardDeviationYDirection**

-- mean of standard deviation body accelerator jerk frequency domain signal in the Y direction in hertz
+- mean of standard deviation body accelerometer jerk frequency domain signal in the Y direction in hertz

-**FrequencyDomainBodyAcceleratorJerkStandardDeviationZDirection**
+**FrequencyDomainBodyAccelerometerJerkStandardDeviationZDirection**

-- mean of standard deviation body accelerator jerk frequency domain signal in the Z direction in hertz
+- mean of standard deviation body accelerometer jerk frequency domain signal in the Z direction in hertz

 **FrequencyDomainBodyGyroscopeMeanXDirection**